 Sprint Takes Big Hit After T-Mobile Acquisition News (Audio)

-Sara Forden, Bloomberg News corporate influence editor, discusses a stock slide for Sprint, which is suffering after an announcement that the wireless carrier will be acquired by T-Mobile in a $26.5 billion stock deal.
-Investors are concerned that the deal won’t make it past antitrust regulators, who shunned the idea of any such deal in 2014.
-She speaks with Bloomberg’s Amy Morris and June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Sara Forden, Bloomberg News corporate influence reporter, discusses a stock slide for Sprint, which is suffering after an announcement that the wireless carrier will be acquired by T-Mobile in a $26.5 billion stock deal.
+Investors are concerned that the deal won’t make it past antitrust regulators, who shunned the idea of any such combination in

+2014.
+Plus, Robert Mintz, a partner at McCarter and English, discusses why a California judge issued a temporary stay order in Stormy Daniels’s lawsuit over her alleged affair with President Trump.
+They speak with Bloomberg’s June Grasso and Amy Morris.